– Deposit Return Scheme –

 Why do we need a DRS in Montenegro?

-As you know, littering is a huge problem in Montenegro and litters are made of in average of 40 to 60% of beverage containers.
+As you know, littering is a huge problem in Montenegro and litter is made of up to 40% of beverage containers (worldwide average).
 So the positive impact would instantly noticeable.

 Furthermore, it is required by the EU Commission to attain a 90% recycling rate for bottles, which can only be realistically achieved through a full DRS.